spenserblack/justexit.py/README.md

 Use exit() or Ctrl-D (i.e. EOF) to exit
 ```

 Do you get this often?
 I get this about once a day.
+It's a habit from Shell and Ruby that I
-With this tool, you can call `exit` from your
+just can't break.
+With this tool, you can call `exit` from your Python console and it will
-Python console and it will *actually exit :tada:*
+*actually exit :tada:*

 ## Installation